clinical-meteor/hl7-argonaut-fhir/examples/clientApplication/packages/meteor-oauth2-client/README.md

 # Meteor OAuth2 client
 Used in conjunction with meteor-oauth2-server on the the target server, this package will allow your site to authenticate users on another meteor application.

 ## Usage

 ### Configuration
 Since every Meteor application is different, there is not a universal approach to get your site setup as an oauth client.
 If you operate the target server, you can add a client following the example provided on [this example](https://github.com/prime-8-consulting/meteor-oauth2/blob/master/examples/resourceServer/server/index.js).

-If you do not operate the target server, your best bet is to contact the site operator and provide them with your redirect uri.
-It will be <your base url>/_oauth/meteor-oauth2-server.

 Once you have your client setup on the resource owner, you are ready to get things running on your application.

 #### Add a service configuration
 ##### The easy way
 The easiest solution is to use the meteor UI.
-After starting your application goto a page where the login button appear and click on the red configure button for MeteorOAuth2Server.
+After starting your application goto a page where the login button appear and click on the red configure button for OAuth2Server.

 ##### The difficult way
 Alternatively, you could manually create the service configuration